0LNetworkCommunity/libra-legacy-v6/testsuite/libra-fuzzer/README.md

 ### Fuzzing a target

-First, switch to the directory this README is in: `cd testsuite/libra-fuzzer`.
+First, switch to the directory this README is in: `cd testsuite/diem-fuzzer`.

-To list out known fuzz targets, run `cargo run --bin libra-fuzzer list`.
+To list out known fuzz targets, run `cargo run --bin diem-fuzzer list`.

 To be effective, fuzzing requires a corpus of existing inputs.
 This crate contains support for generating corpuses with `proptest`.
-Generate a corpus with `cargo run --bin libra-fuzzer generate <target>`.
+Generate a corpus with `cargo run --bin diem-fuzzer generate <target>`.

 Once a corpus has been generated, the fuzzer is ready to use, simply run:

 ```
-RUSTC_BOOTSTRAP=1 cargo run --bin libra-fuzzer fuzz <target> -- --release --debug-assertions
+RUSTC_BOOTSTRAP=1 cargo run --bin diem-fuzzer fuzz <target> -- --release --debug-assertions
 ```

-For more options, run `cargo run --bin libra-fuzzer -- --help`.
+For more options, run `cargo run --bin diem-fuzzer -- --help`.
 Note that `RUSTC_BOOTSTRAP=1` is required as `cargo fuzz` uses unstable compiler flags.

 ### Adding a new target